Effectively Leveraging Momentum Terms in Stochastic Line Search Frameworks for Fast Optimization of Finite-Sum Problems: Data-persistent Conjugate Gradient Rules

 The momentum term at iteration $k+1$ will thus be suitably selected for the function $f_{\mathcal{R}_k}$, which actually constitutes a substantial portion of the function $f_{k+1}$ to be optimized at iteration $k+1$.

 The advantage of this strategy is twofold: not only the estimated $\beta_k$ will be meaningful when the mini-batch changes, but we also do not need to make additional evaluations, since the four quantities involved in the CG-type formulae would be computed anyway throughout the algorithm.
+Note that using $\mathcal{R}_k$ to compute $\beta_{k+1}$ substantially differs from the strategy used in \cite{jin2019stochastic, kou2023mini}, as this allows to compute the CG update rule exactly for the function $f_{\mathcal{R}_k}$.